 Is The Music Center planning on cancelling any programming, events or performances?

-Effective March 12, 2020, The Music Center has closed its theatres through at least April 19, 2020.
+Effective March 12, 2020, The Music Center has closed its theatres and will remain closed until further notice according to L.A.
+County's continuing "Safer at Home" order.
 All presentations, public gatherings, education programs and tours have been cancelled or rescheduled.
-Please read our updated statement.

-All Music Center on-campus restaurants will also be closed through at least April 19, 2020.
+All Music Center on-campus restaurants will also be closed until further notice.